 Pressing on the accelerator pedal was also a very exciting event.
 An equation illustrates: very light car + very little grip + rear wheel drive + 400 horsepower = instant spin.
 A couple of thoughts on spinning from legendary Skip Barber Racing School senior instructor Bruce MacInnes pretty much sum up the excitement involved: “a spin is a crash with no noise at the end,” and its corollary, “if you spin, you deserve to die.”
 So you can see why a 1967 F1 driver would need to apply throttle as carefully as one might defuse a bomb.
 And the Lotus 49, powered by the groundbreaking Ford-Cosworth DFV, was the pinnacle of F1 design at the time, the most powerful bomb on the grid.

-Fast forward to 2013, and you can now drive the Lotus 49 yourself using the iRacing simulator!
+Fast forward to 2013, and you can now drive the Lotus 49 yourself using the iRacing PC racing simulator!
 Why on earth would we even try to make this possible?
 Frankly, we don’t know.* Some of you will (justifiably?) see this simply as 46 years of engineering progress thrown out the window, nothing more than thinly veiled insanity.
-Others will see it as a chance to travel back in time, step into the shoes of legendary drivers from a dangerous past, and take on a monumental challenge.
-It may not be for everyone, but it can be extremely fun, instructive, and very rewarding—IF you always, always: (1) brake early, (2) turn slowly, and (3) apply the gas gently.
+Others will see it as a chance to travel back in time, to step into the shoes of legendary drivers from a dangerous past and take on a monumental challenge.
+And anyway, iRacing sees taking seemingly silly leaps as a way to push our racing sim to the top of the list of the best racing games.
+Driving the Lotus 49 may not be for everyone, but it can be extremely fun, instructive, and very rewarding — if you always, always: (1) brake early, (2) turn slowly, and (3) apply the gas gently.
 Let’s talk a bit more about these techniques.

-An interesting related sidenote: we decided in order to improve the driveability of the Lotus, we would install a throttle cam to give more sensitivity with partial throttle inputs; so full power comes on more rapidly toward the end of pedal travel.
+An interesting related side note: we decided in order to improve the drivability of the Lotus, we would install a throttle cam to give more sensitivity with partial throttle inputs; so full power comes on more rapidly toward the end of pedal travel.
 This worked, and made the car a bit easier to handle.
 Well, it turns out that Jim Clark had exactly the same modification made to his Lotus 49’s throttle linkage in 1967.
 Just because the rear end is hanging out in some photo doesn’t mean the driver is at full throttle.
-Oversteer is available at 30% throttle or so.
+Oversteer is available at 30 percent throttle or so.
 Be careful.

 You may also like...